“Tired of sweet & sour pork dish? How about “sweet & sour” fruity chicken dish this time?!”

 Kiwifruit, loaded with vitamin C (2X the amount of orange), dietary fibre, potassium, folate, vitamin E, carotenoids and other antioxidants.
 It has low GI and is low in fat, and calories (<60kcal/100g).

-This is a vegetable dish that my girl and I loved most.
-We always eat this whenever dining out in a particular “Zhi Char” stall (Local Chinese stir-fry stall) near my house.
-They cook it really simple and nice, especially the crispy dried shrimps, it really does complement the steamed rice so greatly!
+This is a vegetable dish which I loved most.
+We always eat this whenever dining out in a particular “Zhi Char” stall (Local Chinese stir-fry stall) nearby.
+They cooked it really simple and nice, especially the crispy dried shrimps, it really does complement the steamed rice so greatly!
 However, paying S$8 each time for my regular ordering of this simple French bean with just the dried shrimps, I did feel the ouch… Hence…..
 Needless to say, I tasted, and tried cooking it at home, of course.

 “Cheesy pork cutlet, Cheesy pork sandwich, or Cheesy fried pork chop, whatever you called it, this delicious savory ‘cheesy in pork’ dish would now be your child’s all-time-favourite.
 So as to you, big guys!”